Model reduction methods for nuclear emulators: The Model Reduction Framework

 We conclude by noting that reduced-order emulators have pros and cons.
 First, these emulators work better in some systems than others---where the quantity of interest lies in on a low-dimensional manifold compared to the size of $\psi$, and where operations on the large space of $\psi$ can be avoided during the online phase.
 As one might expect, the relative size of the low-dimensional representation depends on the specific differential equation.
 For example, highly non-linear equations may not permit the same low-dimensional representation.
 Further, how the operators depend on the parameters could be critical to the effectiveness of the reduced system in two distinct ways: (i) the relative smoothness of the parameter dependence impacts the ability of $\psi$ to live in a low-dimensional representation, and (ii) affine parameter dependence, or at least an effective hyperreduction approach, is critical to avoiding matrix multiplication in the large space of $\psi$.
 Lastly, one should not overlook how the quantity of interest itself affects the quality of the low-dimensional representation.
 For example, $E$ has better convergence properties than $\ket{\psi}$ in the eigenvalue problem; the RB literature discusses the improvements of focusing on \emph{compliant} quantities of interest~\cite{chen2017RBUQ,Benner20201}.

 Beyond the considerations of emulator quality, building an intrusive emulator for complex systems can be a challenge.
-There has been great progress in building general software tools for practitioners in reduced-order modeling~\cite{milk2016pyMOR,Haasdonk2016RBM,rizzi2021pressio,Benner2020Volume3Applications}.
+There has been great progress in building general software tools for practitioners in reduced-order modeling~\cite{Haasdonk2016RBM,Benner2020Volume3Applications}.
+Table~\ref{tab:software} provides a sampling of recent MOR software libraries.
 Continuing to develop and publicize such tools will permit greater acceptance of these powerful methods in nuclear physics.